pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 And we finally have it, on each loop we check if any of the connected clients has sent anything as well as whether or not there are new clients.

-## But what about Redis?
+## But what about the real Redis?

 I'm glad you asked, we haven't mentioned Redis in a while, you know the thing we're trying to replicate.
-How does Redis handle its clients?
+So, how does Redis handle its clients?

 Well, I don't know if you're going to like the answer, but ... it depends.

-Redis does [this][redis-source-multiplexer-choice] and [that][redis-source-multiplexer-constants]
+Redis uses different multiplexers (`select` is described in the man page as doing "synchronous I/O mutiplexing"), and tries to find the most efficient one. `select` is [apparently known to have limitations][select-problems] and seems to be limited to 1024 sockets.
+While it is not a problem for us to be limited to 1023 connected clients (keeping one for the server), we could easily imagine that Redis would want to support more.

+It turns out that there are better alternatives, [kqueue][kqueue] on macOS and BSD, [epoll][epoll] on linux and evport on Solaris (I could not find a link for it).

+Redis defines its own even library, `ae`, in the [`ae.c` file][redis-ae].
+The interface for `ae` is then implemented with each of the libraries mentioned above, [in `ae_epoll.c`][ae-epoll], [in `ae_kqueue.c`][ae-kqueue], [in `ae_evport.c`][ae-evport] and [in `ae_select.c`][ae-select].

+Redis [defines constants depending on what is available at compile time][redis-source-multiplexer-constants] and chooses the implementation [in server.c][redis-source-multiplexer-choice].

+So, does Redis use `select`, probably not, but it could, if nothing else is available on the system it is being compiled on.

 ## Conclusion